How to Detect Conflicts of Hreflang Attributes in Page Code and Solve Them

 Also, for the best implementation of multilingualism, you can specify a link that leads to itself in the page code.
 It is important that alternative language versions link back to the page.

-For example, if hreflang is on site.com/en from site.com/ru, and hreflang on the Russian version of ru is not on site.com/en, then such hreflang is not taken into account by Google.
+For example, if hreflang is on site.com/en from site.com/ua, and hreflang on the Ukrainian version of ua is not on site.com/en, then such hreflang is not taken into account by Google.
 The error "Hreflang — Missing return links" appears in Search Console.

 In general, the hreflang attribute provides three main options for implementation.